 Workers’ compensation laws provide injured or disabled employees who were hurt on the job monetary awards.
 Benefits are also provided for dependents of those workers who are killed because of work-related accidents or illnesses.

-If you or a loved one has been injured at work, the Ohio workers' compensation lawyers at Elk & Elk will fight to protect your rights.
+If you or a loved one has been injured at work, Elk & Elk will fight to protect your rights.
 Call 1-800-ELK-OHIO or contact us online to learn more about your legal rights and options.

-- The employer refuses to believe you were injured on the job.
+- Your employer refuses to believe you were injured on the job.

 - The insurance carrier has denied you benefits.

 - You can’t get necessary medical treatment.